Satela-wow/wow-MuteAnnoyingSounds/README.md

 /train
 ```

-If you did it correctly, you should hear nothing when you run these.
+If you did it correctly, you should hear nothing, or your short replacement sound, when you run these commands.